Our Services

 Published on: 12/18/2025

-Crohn’s disease commonly causes abdominal pain/cramping (often lower right), chronic diarrhea, urgent bowel movements, bloating/gas, blood or mucus in stool, fatigue, loss of appetite, weight loss, and low‑grade fever.
-It can also affect areas outside the gut—mouth sores, painful skin nodules, joint pain/swelling, eye inflammation, and liver/bile duct issues—and lead to complications like strictures, fistulas, abscesses, malnutrition, and growth delays in children.
-There are several factors to consider; see below for important red‑flag symptoms (severe abdominal pain, high fever, heavy bleeding, persistent vomiting, dehydration, or new painful swelling near the anus) and guidance on next steps.
+Crohn's disease symptoms most often include abdominal pain and cramping (frequently in the lower right abdomen), chronic diarrhea, urgent bowel movements, bloating, gas, blood or mucus in stool, fatigue, loss of appetite, unintended weight loss, and low-grade fever.
+Crohn's can also cause symptoms outside the digestive tract, such as mouth sores, painful skin nodules, joint pain and swelling, eye inflammation, and liver or bile duct problems.
+Serious complications may include intestinal strictures, fistulas, abscesses, malnutrition, and growth delays in children.
+Red-flag symptoms requiring urgent care include severe abdominal pain, high fever, heavy rectal bleeding, persistent vomiting, dehydration, or new painful swelling near the anus.

 Crohn's disease is a chronic inflammatory condition that can affect any part of the digestive tract, most often the end of the small intestine (ileum) and the beginning of the large intestine (colon).
 It belongs to a group of conditions called inflammatory bowel disease (IBD).
 While the exact cause isn't fully understood, the immune system, genetics and environmental factors all play roles.
 Understanding the common symptoms can help you recognize when to seek medical advice and manage your health effectively.